khulnasoft/AiKit/docs/overview/deep_dive/navigating_the_code.rst

 **Round Up**

-This should have hopefully given you a good feel for how to navigate the Ivy codebase.
+This should have hopefully given you a good feel for how to navigate the Aikit codebase.

 If you have any questions, please feel free to reach out on `discord`_ in the `navigating the code thread`_!